ansonnchan/ansonnchan/README.md

 ### Previously...
 - Worked on RAG optimization at the [University of South Australia](https://adelaide.edu.au/) (now Adelaide University)
 - Scaled backend infrastructure at [Borrowd](https://borrowd.org/)
+- A folding demon @ GAP and teaching young children valuable life lessons @ Kumon (totally not trauma)

 ### In The Future...
 - Incoming SWE @ Atria Winter 2027